 Getting up on the wrong side of the bed?
 It could be time for a new mattress.

 1. It's getting uncomfortable

-"But you should see your GP if discomfort persists," says Peter.
-"It may be a health issue and it's worth finding out before you spring for a new mattress."
+But if you are experiencing ongoing discomfort, Peter does advise checking with your doctor first.
+"It may be a health issue and it's worth finding out before you spring for a new mattress," he says.

-2. It's hard on the nose
+2. Your mattress is hard on the nose

 First, we put a volunteer on the mattress in a warm room for two hours and measure the relative humidity between the volunteer and the mattress.

 The point is this: you don't want any sweat or other icky bodily fluids to stay inside your mattress.
 If it flows through the mattress – great.
 If not, it can hang around and create all kinds of unpleasant smells.

-3. It's getting saggy
+4. It's getting saggy

-4. You're disturbing your partner
+5. You're disturbing your partner